epfl-ada/ada-2022-project-hltw/docs/index.md

 In fact, the boundaries of the three types are not absolute, a detoured path can be both a sequential retrieval path and also lingering path.

-### Comparison among detoured paths, shortest paths, and other's path
+### Comparison among detoured paths, shortest paths, and other's paths

 We then compare them with the shortest paths and other players' paths.